adraf/Dan-Batchelor/README.md

 ## Key Learnings

-From this project I understood that I needed to get a stronger grip on Javascript to better understand functions, so that I could confidently make future sites more interactive for users.
+From this project I understood that I needed to get a stronger grip on JavaScript to better understand functions, so that I could confidently make future sites more interactive for users.

 ## Future Content

 - Use Google verification for users to go through in the contact form submission.